 - Have your patent attorney take care of this

-- Hire someone yourself to create your patent drawings
+- Hire someone yourself to create your patent sketches

 The easiest (and most expensive) way to get your drawings done is to just have your lawyer take care of it.
 In addition to choosing a vendor that’s convenient and not necessarily low cost, your attorney will likely add a markup to the price of the drawing.
-Hiring someone yourself, such as Invention Patent Drawings, will save you money and time compared to going through your lawyer.
+Hiring a patent drafting service provider yourself will save you money and time compared to going through your lawyer.
 The lowest cost alternative of course is to make the patent drawings yourself.
 If you choose to go that route, you might want to take a look at our article Ten Patent Drawing Software Packages.

 Patent Drawing Specifications